ABOUT VMFA’S TEEN STUDIO CLASSES AND WORKSHOPS

 PHONE 804.340.1331 or 804.340.1438

 GENERAL FAQ’S FOR YOUTH, FAMILY, & TEEN STUDIO PROGRAMS

-What signs or symptoms should I be aware of prior to attending an in-person class or visiting the museum to pick up art supplies for an online class?
+What signs or symptoms should I be aware of prior to attending a class?

 No one should attend a class or visit the museum if they feel sick or have been in contact with someone with suspected or confirmed COVID-19.
 If students, parents/guardians, faculty, or staff can answer YES to one or more of the following questions within 24 hours of class or a pick up time, they should not report to the museum:

 - Have you or a member of your household been in contact with someone in the past 14 days with suspected or confirmed COVID-19?